-As a new year launches, new education trends, programs, and experiences are arming Hudson Valley students with new tools, enriched perspectives, and better preparation for life after school.
+Although a new year is launching within an uncertain environment, new education trends, programs, and experiences continue to arm Hudson Valley students with new tools, enriched perspectives, and better preparation for life after school.
 And, current students aren’t the only ones to benefit.
 The innovative approaches also help schools distinguish themselves while competing for future students.

 Dutchess Day School